brianebeling/Rethought.Commands/README.md

 ### TypeParser

 Like in the previous section said, these are used to parse from Type A to Type B.
-However, there is one speciality in their return type.

-In the current version these return `Option<Option<TOutput>>`.
+However, there are two types of TypeParsers.

+#### IAbortableTypeParser

+These return a bool and as out parameter `Option<TOutput>`.
 What might look confusing on the first glance hopefully becomes clear on the second.

-The first Option determines whether the parsing operation was aborted or not.
-Often when you use an Adapter you need additional user input for example.
+The bool determines whether the parsing operation was aborted or not.
+It is aborted when the bool is false.

-The second Option determines whether the result `TOutput` is empty.
-With other words, if the first Option was not empty, but the second one was, then the TypeParser was unable to parse.

-I would recommend you to use the method `Flatten()` on the result and then you can do `TryGetValue(...)` to get access to the value.

-If you want to check whether the parsing was aborted do `TryGetValue` on the first Option already.
+Then the Option determines whether the TypeParser `TOutput` succeeded parsing and contains the `TOutput`.

+#### ITypeParser

+These are not abortable.
+They only return an `Option<TOutput>` which means the parsing succeeded or not.
+There is no way to determine from an outer scope if the parsing was aborted or unsuccessful.

 ### Prototype